AbsolemJackdaw/JackDawFramework/README.md

       3.If you need to load in resources, I advice you to make a gamestate that extends LoadState, whicha has a nifty 'loadResources()' method in which you can load any resources needed, while still being able to draw to the screen and make something fancy out of the loading.

+to launch the game add these 4 strings to your program arguments :
+"boolean : true for fullscreen" "mygamename" "mypackages.path.to.myPersonalGamepanel" "image path for mousecursor if wanted. blank if not desired"

 External libraries Required :
 #sound decoding